RalitsaTerzieva/ralitsaterzieva/README.md

-### Hi there 👋,
+Hi there 👋,

-👋 Hi, I'm Rali, a Software Engineer 🧑‍💻 working on projects based on Python/Django 🐍 and JavaScript/React/React Native ⚛️.
+👋 Hi, I'm Rali, a Software Engineer 🧑‍💻 passionate about working on projects with Python/Django 🐍 and JavaScript/React/React Native ⚛️.

-- 🔍 Currently seeking a position where I can leverage my skills in React/React Native and/or Python/Django.
+🔍 Currently seeking a position where I can leverage my skills in React/React Native and/or Python/Django while expanding my knowledge in AWS cloud services.

-- 💻 I am currently building personal projects with React Native/React/NextJs/GraphQl.
+💻 I am currently building personal projects with React Native/React/Next.js/GraphQL and enhancing my expertise in AWS to create scalable and efficient cloud solutions.

-- 📚 Apart from coding, I am a huge fan of books and enjoy diving into them in my free time.
+📚 Apart from coding, I am a huge fan of books and enjoy diving into them in my free time.

 <a href="https://github.com/RalitsaTerzieva">